jadecobra/python_tdd_exercises/source/how_to/make_tdd/make_tdd_environment_no_wsl.rst

   I need to tell Python_ that the ``tests`` folder is a `Python package`_, so it can find the tests

 --------------------------------------------------------------------------------------------
-how to make a Python package on Windows without WSL
+how to make the tests a Python package on Windows without WSL
 --------------------------------------------------------------------------------------------

 * I use `New-Item`_ to add an empty file with the name ``__init__.py`` in the ``tests`` folder